waggle-sensor/beekeeper-key-tools/README.md

 ## Creating a Node Registration Certificate

-The `create-key-cert.sh` script is used to create node registration certificates (from the Beekeeper registration keys).
+The `create-key-cert.sh` script is used to create node registration certificates (signed by the Beekeeper certificate authority).

 At a minimum the certification script requires the name of the "Beehive" the node is to be assigned to after registration.